 2. How do the CASPOL depolarization ratios and aerosol typing compare with CALIOP?
-CALIOP data can be processed to produce remotely sensed optical signature plots, which are nearly identical as the CASPOL signature plots.
+CALIOP Data can be processed to produce remotely sensed optical signature plots, which are nearly identical to the CASPOL data.
 While CASPOL and CALIOP both provide information about aerosol backscatter and depolarization ratio, there are distinct differences between the measurements.
 For example, CASPOL provides information about individual particles, while CALIOP retrieves averaged information over 5 km horizontally and approximately 30 m vertically.
 Additionally, the CALIOP retrievals are based on a number of assumptions about aerosol lidar ratio and depolarization ratio for aerosol types.
 The CASPOL measurements provide us an exciting and novel opportunity to evaluate the CALIOP aerosol assumptions and propose improved aerosol type models.